 - Braille, tactile images and electronic textbook production

-- Complimentary services for eligible students
+- Services for eligible students

 - Cost recovery production for other institutions

-Building Opportunities for Networking and Discovery (BOND) for Students with Autism
+Building Opportunities for Networking and Discovery (BOND)

 - Creates opportunities to connect with other students through social outings, workshops and mentoring

-Stern Tutoring and Alternative Techniques for Education (STATE) Program for Students with Learning Disabilities
+Stern Tutoring and Alternative Techniques for Education (STATE) Program

 - Provides a structured seminar, peer mentoring, and tutoring